Blog Article

 - Read through the assignment brief properly

-- Print it off or keep it open beside you
+- Keep it open beside you whilst working

 - Use your handbook or module guidance alongside it